 Steps to Getting Your Alaska License

-It doesn’t matter how old you are, getting your first license can be an exciting, scary, and confusing time, sometimes all at the same time.
+It doesn’t matter how old you are, getting your first license can be exciting, scary, and confusing, sometimes all at the same time.
 First off, let’s clear up some Alaska DMV terms.
-In some cases, it seems they’ve gone out of their way to make it confusing.
+Sometimes, it seems they’ve gone out of their way to make it confusing.

 Terms (and abbreviations) you should know: